Logo Voyage

 Tibet is still a "sensitive" region and under strict control.
 Being caught possessing politically hostile literature or weapons or photographing military or police will get you into trouble.

 When arriving at Lhasa railway station, be prepared to be greeted by armed soldiers and police officers, ushering people off the train and the platform.
-IDs are checked when leaving the station, and if you show a non-Chinese passport, the guards will take you aside to a separate building to check your Tibet Travel Permit before you're allowed to leave the station and meet your guide.
+IDs are checked when leaving the station, and if you show a non-Chinese passport, the guards will also want to check your Tibet Travel Permit before you're allowed to leave the station and meet your guide.

 Go next